-- Upper limit (ceiling) of +5% - Lower limit (floor) of 0%
+- Upper limit (cap) of +5% - Lower limit (collar) of 0%

 Historically, the Commission set a range between +5% and -5%.
-The Commission is looking to restore those limits.
-Retaining a 0% floor is resulting in more funds continuing to shift from councils with greater relative disadvantage to councils with more relative advantage.
-The Commission will continue to consult with councils about this arrangement.
+The Commission is looking to restore caps and collars within a range of +6% to -4%.
+Retaining a 0% collar is resulting in more funds continuing to shift from councils with greater relative disadvantage to councils with more relative advantage.
+The Commission will keep the transitional arrangements for the 2022 recommendations.
+It is consulting with the sector about the recommendations for 2023 and beyond and the most appropriate approach to resume the original lower limit, which may include a staged option.